 Should I join a professional association?

 Absolutely.
 The American Society of Home Inspectors (ASHI) is the oldest and most respected association.
+The National Association of Certified Home Inspectors (NACHI) is another.
+There are several other very good regional associations.
 Here are four reasons to join:

 - Credibility – credentials help